On Tuesday, the 3rd of April, I was doing math in my…

 Can You Change A Shopify Sitemap?

-No. Shopify does not allow you to control your sitemap and does all of the work for you.
+No. Shopify does not allow you to control your sitemap; it handles everything for you.

-It may be required if you switched to this CMS and changed how your URLs work or have different product versions that must be indexed separately.
+It may be required if you switched to this CMS and changed your URL structure, or if you have different product versions that must be indexed separately.